OpenISAC: An Open-Source Real-Time Experimentation Platform for OFDM-ISAC

 Orthogonal Frequency Division Multiplexing (OFDM) is a particularly attractive waveform for ISAC systems, given its widespread adoption in modern communications and its inherent suitability for performing delay-Doppler sensing \cite{dai2025tutorial,liu2024ofdm}.
 Crucially, OFDM is expected to remain the dominant waveform for 6G, as 3GPP has recently endorsed CP-OFDM and DFT-s-OFDM as the primary waveforms for the 6G radio interface \cite{3gpp_ran1_122_report}.
 Despite significant theoretical advancements, the practical exploration and validation of novel OFDM ISAC technologies are currently hampered by a critical bottleneck: the lack of accessible, open-source, and real-time experimental platforms.
 The development of such platforms is crucial for bridging the gap between theory and practice, enabling researchers to validate algorithms with real-world data and accelerate the innovation cycle.

 A comparison of existing ISAC experimental platforms is presented in Table \ref{tab:platform_comparison}.
 Early research efforts have led to several prototype systems demonstrating the feasibility of OFDM-based ISAC.
 For instance, an early testbed based on Universal Software Radio Peripherals (USRPs) was proposed in \cite{braun2012usrp} to demonstrate OFDM radar functionalities.
 This system adopts a capture-and-process workflow where data is recorded and subsequently processed in MATLAB, resulting in a relatively low update rate.
 Similarly, the millimeter-wave mobile sensing platform in \cite{barneto2022millimeter} relies on RF measurements and post-processing to validate environment mapping algorithms.
+The full-duplex OFDM radar platform in \cite{barneto2019fullduplex} uses 5G NR waveforms and mainly focuses on analog- and digital-domain self-interference (SI) cancellation.
+Its reported 40~MHz NR experiment is based on playback and recording of a 20~ms waveform using vector signal transceivers (VSTs), rather than real-time CW operation.
 The potential of opportunistic use of signals was explored in \cite{5494565}, which presented a passive bistatic radar system using commercial WiFi signals.